mindee/mindee-api-java/docs/getting_started.md

 ```

 ### URL

 Alternatively, an HTTPS URL can be loaded:

 ```java
 URL documentUrl = new URL("https://path/to/document");
 PredictResponse<InvoiceV4> response = mindeeClient.parse(InvoiceV4.class, documentUrl);
 ```

 ### Parsing a Document

 The `MindeeClient` has multiple overloaded `parse` methods available for parsing the documents
 and you will get `LocalInputSource`.

-This can be done by implicitly by calling the `parse(Class<T> type)` method with the product type's class.
+This can be done by implicitly by calling the `parse(Class<T> type)` method with the expected response type from
+the parse method (`InvoiceResponse`, `ReceiptResponse`, `PassportResponse`, or even you custom class).

+Each document type available in the library has its corresponding `Response` class.
-This is detailed in each product-specific guide.
+This is detailed in each document-specific guide.

 #### Off-the-Shelf Documents

 Simply setting the correct class is enough:

 ```java
 // After the document has been loaded PredictResponse<ReceiptV4> receiptV4Inference = mindeeClient.parse(ReceiptV4.class, localInputSource);